Sara Kaya: Political career

 During the local elections of 2014, she was elected Mayor of Nusaybin representing the Peace and Democracy Party (BDP).
 Her tenure was marked by the declaration of self governance and the subsequent curfews in Nusaybin.
 She has been described as a supporter of the Yazidi as well as a feminist.

+Prosecution

 She was detained on the 28 August 2015 for having announced the city would govern itself and later transferred from detention in Mardin to a prison in Sincan, Ankara in September 2015.
 She was released from prison pending trial in November 2015.
 Kaya was unseated from her post as a Mayor in September 2016 and re-arrested in January 2017.
+Her lawyer in 2018 was Kamuran Tanhan, who claimed the police fabricated evidence against Kaya.
 In 2019 she was moved to Tarsus prison in Mersin.
-Sara Kaya was sentenced to 16 years in prison in June 2020.
+Sara Kaya was sentenced to 16 years in prison in June 2020 majorly for being a member of an illegal organization and 2 1/2 years for misconduct in office.
+She was released on 10th of May 2024.

 Personal life

 Sara Kaya is married and has four children.